csov/orions-den/whitepaper/src/chat.md

 ## Post-Quantum Transport Layer Security (PQTLS)

 Network uses custom post-quantum handshake based of Falkon for identity verification and Kyber for key exchange.
-We decided to make our own since we only communicate within the network and standards like **Noise** or **TLS** either aren't post-quantum secure or don't work in browsers.
+We decided to make our own since we only communicate within the network and standards like **Noise** or **TLS** either aren't post-quantum secure or don't work in browsers (yet).
 Besides, its trivial to implement.

 ```mermaid
 sequenceDiagram